How to Translate JSON Files with PTC

 How JSON Files Store and Display Text

-Before translating the text in your JSON files, it’s important to understand how these files store content and why they’re a good choice for software localization.
+Before translating the text in your JSON files, it’s important to understand how these files store content for software localization.

-JSON is a lightweight and flexible format, which makes it a popular option for storing and exchanging data in software projects.
+JSON is a lightweight and flexible format.
 Its structure allows both humans and machines to easily read and manage content, making it ideal for handling translations.

 JSON files contain key-value pairs, with each key representing a label and the value holding the content you want to display.
 For example: